ultraleap/TouchFree-Tooling-Examples/Examples-Web/BorderProgressButtons/README.md

 ## Setup

-1. Ensure that the [TouchFree](https://github.com/ultraleap/TouchFree) Service is running.
+1. Ensure that the [TouchFree Service](https://docs.ultraleap.com/touchfree-user-manual/#touchfree-service) is running.
+[Download the installer here](https://developer.leapmotion.com/touchfree).
 2. Clone the repo and find the example you want to try
 3. Run `npm install`
 4. Run `npm test` to run the tests